manifest-network/manifest-load-tester/README.md

 USER_MNEMONICS_FILE="path to file with user mnemonics" CHAIN_ID="your chain-id here"
 RPC_URL="your rpc url here"
+DENOM=umfx
+AMOUNT=1
+GAS_LIMIT=20000000
+FEE=100000
+CREATE_GROUP_METADATA_SIZE=2048
 ````

-where `USER_MNEMONICS_FILE` is the file containing the mnemonics (one per line) of the accounts you want to use for the load test, `CHAIN_ID` is the chain ID of the network you want to test, and `RPC_URL` is the URL of the RPC endpoint of the network you want to test.
+where `USER_MNEMONICS_FILE` is the file containing the mnemonics (one per line) of the accounts you want to use for the load test,
+      `CHAIN_ID` is the chain ID of the network you want to test,
+      `RPC_URL` is the URL of the RPC endpoint of the network you want to test,
+      `DENOM` is the denomination of the token you want to use for the load test,
+      `AMOUNT` is the amount of tokens to send in each transaction,
+      `GAS_LIMIT` is the gas limit for each transaction,
+      `FEE` is the fee for each transaction, and
+      `CREATE_GROUP_METADATA_SIZE` is the size of the metadata for the group creation transaction.

+Two transaction types are supported: `create_group` and `send`.
+The load tester will randomly select one of the two transaction types for each transaction.

-Tokens will be transferred from a randomly selected account in the `USER_MNEMONICS_FILE` file to another randomly selected account in the same file.
+The `send` transaction will transfer tokens from a randomly selected account in the `USER_MNEMONICS_FILE` file to another randomly selected account in the same file.
+The `create_group` transaction will create a group with a randomly selected account in the `USER_MNEMONICS_FILE` file as the group creator and group member.
+The group metadata will be a random string of size `CREATE_GROUP_METADATA_SIZE` bytes.

 The `USER_MNEMONICS_FILE` file can be generated using the `generate_accounts.sh` script in the `scripts` directory.

 The `generate_accounts.sh` script will also generate a genesis balance segment for each account in the `USER_MNEMONICS_FILE` file.
 This segment should be added to the genesis file of the network you want to test.
+The `fund_accounts.sh` script can be used to fund the accounts with the generated genesis balance segment.

 See the tools section below for more information.